-Many employers include motivation questionnaires as a constituent part of their preliminary application and selection process, taken among other psychometric and aptitude tests.
-Other employers use Motivational Questionnaires to improve employee performance within the workplace.
+Many employers include motivation questionnaires as an integral part of their preliminary application and selection processes.
+These assessments are usually given along with other psychometric and aptitude tests.
+Still other employers use motivational questionnaires to improve employee performance within the workplace.

-Motivation Questionnaires help employers identify the factors that increase or decrease enthusiasm and motivation, and thus can help Managers build staff motivation,thereby increasing an employee's likeliness to maximise their potential...
+Motivation questionnaires help employers identify the factors that increase or decrease enthusiasm and motivation.
+In addition, they can help managers build staff motivation, thereby increasing an employee's likeliness to maximise his or her potential.

 Although it is an important factor, motivation is not only driven by money.
-In fact, employers are advised to use motivational questionnaires to find ways of increasing their employee’s motivation not through financial means, but through other incentives, to reduce costs.
+In fact, employers are advised to use motivational questionnaires to find ways of increasing their employees' motivation not through financial means.
+This helps to reduce costs.

-Motivational Questionnaire sample questions There is no need to practice for motivational questionnaires.
+There is no need to practise for motivational questionnaires.
 However, it is always important to experience things in advance.
 Here are some sample questions:

 Competition – If an organisation's culture is competitive by nature, it could serve to increase motivation.
-Benchmarking one's achievements with those of others – whether they are in-house workers or industry competitors - could have a huge effect on motivation.
+Benchmarking one's achievements with those of others—whether they are in-house workers or industry competitors—may have a huge effect on motivation.

-Autonomy – the opportunity to take initiative and set new objectives to a given role can definitely increase motivation among workers.
+Autonomy – The opportunity to take initiative and set new objectives for a given role can definitely increase motivation among workers.

 Other factors are personal growth (interests, new responsibilities, learning opportunities), money rewards (bonuses, dividends), and status (rank recognition).